 - A practical based unit covering the stages of product redesign, selection of engineering materials, product manufacture.
 The design process from initial customer request to finial product delivery.

 - Externally assessed: 2hr case study notetaking and 5hrs exam.

 - Practical based unit covering 3-D modelling of engineering products, 2-D detailed computer-aided drawing and 3-D Computer aided modelling of thin-walled sections.

 Minimum Subject Entry Requirement

-2 x grade 4’s from Single Award GCSE Sciences or Double award GCSE Science + grade 5 in Maths.
-Grade 5’s in GCSE Sciences are preferred.
-(Grade 4 in Design Technology if taken)
+2 x grade 4’s from three Single Award GCSE Sciences, or 2 x grade 4 from Double award GCSE Science + grade 4 in Math and English.
+Grade 5’s in GCSE Sciences and Maths are preferred.